FranktheTank123/Udacity-SDC/CarND-Advanced-Lane-Lines/writeup.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+I used a combination of HLS color and gradient thresholds to generate a binary image (refer to the `pipeline` function in the notebook).
+Here's an example of my output for this step.
+For thresholds, I tested and finally chose define:

+* Sobel X threshold: `sx_thresh=(30,150)`
+* HLS's S threshold: `s_thresh=(170, 255)`

 ![alt text][image3]